 Sierra Leone is recovering from a civil war (a ‘civil war’ is when people from the same country are in conflict with each other) that officially ended in 2002.
-Let’s find out how people in Patricia’s town are rebuilding their lives.
+Let’s find out how people there are rebuilding their lives.

 This is Patricia Sawie.
 She is 12 years old and the youngest of eight children in her family.
 She lives in a town called Gbap (pronounced Bap).

 The land around Gbap is ideal for growing food, with fertile soil and plenty of water, but many people in the area have found it hard to grow enough to eat.
 This is partly because Sierra Leone is still recovering from a civil war.

 During the war, many people were killed and many more had to flee their homes.
 Though the war ended in 2002, it has taken a long time to repair the damage that was done to homes and farmland – and perhaps even more time to repair trust between people who were caught up in the fighting.

 In Gbap, people are hard at work dealing with the challenges they face.
 They’ve set up a village development committee — a group who work together to make life better for everyone in the town.
 It’s important that this committee listens to everyone, including the young people, so they can make decisions that improve life for the whole community.

 Patricia (right) knows exactly what she wants.
 She would like to study hard so that one day she might be able to become the first female president of Sierra Leone.
 She says, ‘I would feel so proud to be the first woman president.
 I want to read enough so that I have the ability to be president.’